Body Changes During Pregnancy

 Ok, so first the statistic bit….
 9 out of 10 women get stretch marks during pregnancy so the chances are you may get a few.

 Stretch marks are narrow lines that develop on the surface of your skin, most often seen on your tummy, buttocks and thighs.
-Your body is changing to accommodate your baby so, you should expect a few physical changes.
+Your body is changing to accommodate your baby so, you should expect a few changes physically.
 There are studies that show that if a close family relative (i.e. your mother) has stretch marks, then you may be more likely to get them yourself.
 Stretch marks can be red or purple when they first appear, this is absolutely normal.
 When you skin contracts again you should expect for the stretch marks to eventually go a silvery white colour.
-There are several things you can do to soothe and moisturise your body during pregnancy.

 There is no magic way to prevent stretch marks, although it is sensible to try to gain weight steadily and slowly, take regular gentle exercise and eat healthily.
 Creams, gels and lotions can all be used to treat stretch marks, massage in to the affected area using circular motions, always lifting towards the heart when massaging as this will increase circulation and relieve the area.
-Laser and cosmetic surgery is also available (at a cost!).
+By moisturising your skin frequently, you can manage to soothe and discomfort.

 Your gums will soften during pregnancy, and so are more liable to become infected and bleed.
 In the UK women are entitled to free NHS dental treatment all through their pregnancy and for a year after the birth of their baby, so make sure you take advantage of this!